Kubernetes Environments

 Configure the Environment

-Specify the version of the StreamSets Kubernetes agent to deploy, enter the name of the Kubernetes namespace created as a prerequisite by your Kubernetes administrator, and optionally define Kubernetes labels to apply to provisioned Kubernetes resources.
+Specify the version of the IBM StreamSets Kubernetes agent to deploy, enter the name of the Kubernetes namespace created as a prerequisite by your Kubernetes administrator, and optionally define Kubernetes labels to apply to provisioned Kubernetes resources.

 1. Configure the following properties: